DataDog/documentation/content/en/security/application_security/threats/threat-intelligence.md

 On a new [references table][4] page:

 1. Name the table.
-The table name will be referenced in ASM's **Threat Intel** config.
+The table name is referenced in ASM's **Threat Intel** config.
 2. Upload a CSV.
 3. Preview the table schema and choose the IP address as the Primary Key.